spekframework/spek/docs/index.md

-!!! warning ""
-    `2.x` is still currently in development.

-This documentation is for `2.x`, the documentation for `1.x` can be found [here](https://spekframework.github.io/spek/docs/latest)
+Spek `2.x` is a complete rewrite of Spek with Kotlin multiplatform support in mind.
+The DSL is also reworked into two distinct styles: [specification](specification.md) and [gherkin](gherkin.md).

-There are some significant changes made for `2.x`, see [Breaking changes](breaking-changes.md) for a detailed list.
-A dedicated [migration](migration.md) section is also provided.
+A dedicated [migration](migration.md) section and the list of [breaking changes](breaking-changes.md) is provided.
+If you need the `1.x` user guide then it can be found [here](https://spekframework.github.io/spek/docs/latest).